damnedelf/test_cars_share/README.md

 Create .env file based on .env.example
 You can also configurate error/success messages in /src/stringConsts.ts P.S.> For now most of success messages are not usefull but can be used later.
+P.P.S> Use test_auto_sharing.json as Postman Collection for test

 ## Running the app